Federated k-Core Decomposition: A Secure Distributed Approach: Introduction

-In this paper, we improve the existing distributed $k$-core decomposition algorithm in~\cite{montresor2012distributed} by preserving data privacy and security on ``Secure-One-to-One'', the so-called \emph{federated $k$-core decomposition}.
+\paragraph{Contributions} In this paper, we improve the existing distributed $k$-core decomposition algorithm in~\cite{montresor2012distributed} by preserving data privacy and security on ``Secure-One-to-One'', the so-called \emph{federated $k$-core decomposition}.
 The general framework is shown in \myfig~\ref{fig:framework}.
-Three approaches are proposed to improve privacy and security, which are our main contributions. \begin{itemize} \item We propose Homomorphic Encryption (HE)~\cite{acar2018survey} to compare a pair of core numbers for two vertices without leaking the value of the core numbers to other vertices.
-That is, two encrypted core numbers can be compared, and we can merely know which one is greater without knowing the exact value.

-\item We propose decentralized termination detection to identify whether the computation is complete or not.
-The termination condition is that all the vertices are not active together at the same time; that is, {at least one vertex is active in the same time snap}.
-The challenge is that the message passing has a long latency, and it is possible that our detection of ``all vertices are not active'' are not in the same time snap.
-We first build a distributed BFS(Breath-First Searching) tree and then use the heartbeats to detect termination.
+That is, the distributed core decomposition calculates the core numbers of vertices.
+The other three approaches are proposed to improve privacy and security for comparing core numbers, detecting termination, and calculating the result of core numbers.
+Our main contributions are summarized as follows: \begin{itemize}